Westerly Ware Association

 • Creation of new herbaceous border beside the bees (2015)

-• Creation of formal planted squares on the north bank (planned)
+• Creation of formal planted terraces on the north bank (2016)

-• Planting of 5 new ornamental trees in the central grass area (planned)
+• Planting of 5 new ornamental trees in the central grass area (2016)

-The Association spends close to £1,000 per year on gardening and maintenance, using funds raised from members’ subscriptions and donations and from our lovely annual summer party and raffle.
+The Association spends around £1,500 per year on gardening and maintenance, using funds raised from members’ subscriptions and donations and from our lovely annual summer party and raffle.
 We welcome all new members and are grateful for the long-standing support of so many local residents and businesses.